-The Ho Centre’s activities explore the way Buddhist traditions have grown and developed, how they have been understood and transformed, and how we can think about them with discipline in our religiously plural environment.
+The Ho Centre’s programs and events explore the way Buddhist traditions have grown and developed, how they have been understood and transformed, and how we can think about them with discipline in our religiously plural environment.
 We study the development of Buddhist beliefs, practices, and doctrines as they intersect with the history of peoples and cultures right up to the contemporary world.
 We also study Buddhism and its connections with social issues, ethics, philosophical questions, and personal psychological considerations.
 Our location in one of the most religiously diverse cities in the world is an important resource and responsibility as we facilitate intellectually informed and publicly-minded conversations on Buddhism through research, teaching, university networks, public events, and community engagement.

 The Ho Centre affirms its allegiance to the University’s Statement of Institutional Purpose, which includes a commitment to foster an academic community in which the learning and scholarship of every member may flourish, with vigilant protection for the rights of freedom of speech, academic freedom and freedom of research as described in the University’s Statement on Freedom of Speech.
 Our support for equity is grounded in an institution-wide commitment to achieving a working, teaching, and learning environment that is free of discrimination and harassment, as defined in the University’s Statement on Equity, Diversity, and Excellence.